yamcs/yamcs-studio/docs/authoring/opi-schema.rst

 Whenever you add a new LED to any display, it will now by red and big by default.
 The same principle can be applied to any other properties of any of the available widgets.

 A schema may contain multiple widgets, however if there are multiple widgets of the same type, only the first occurrence is considered.
-This is the widget that appears the highest in the `<outline>`_ view.
+This is the widget that appears the highest in the :doc:`outline` view.

 Only one OPI Schema can be active at a time.
-To unset the active schema, Right-click it in the `<explorer>`_ view and untick **Use as OPI Schema**.
+To unset the active schema, Right-click it in the :doc:`explorer` view and untick **Use as OPI Schema**.
 This will return Display Builder to its default behaviour.